elerac/EasyPySpin/README.md

 ```sh
 pip install git+https://github.com/elerac/EasyPySpin
 ```
-After installation, connect the camera and run `examples/video.py`.
+After installation, connect the camera and try `examples/video.py`.

 ## Command Line Tool
 Connect the camera and execute the following commands, as shown below, then you can check the captured images.